gvwilson/sdxpy/src/interp/index.md

 but our programs will be easier to read with variables that let us give names to values.
-We can add them to our interpreter by passing around a dictionary containing all the variables seen so far.
+We can add them to our interpreter by passing around a [%i "dictionary" %][%/i%] containing all the variables seen so far.
 Such a dictionary is sometimes called an [%g environment "environment" %] because it is the setting in which expressions are evaluated;
 the dictionaries returned by the `globals` and `locals` functions